The slightly true narrative of how a brave pioneer father brought apples, pears, plums, grapes, and cherries (and children) across the plains.

 When Papa decides to pull up roots and move from Iowa to Oregon, he can’t bear to leave his precious apple trees behind.
 Or his peaches, plums, grapes, cherries, and pears.
 Oh, and he takes his family along too.

-Deborah Hopkinson is the author of numerous award-winning children's books, including Sweet Clara and the Freedom Quilt, winner of the International Reading Association Award, Girl Wonder, winner of the Great Lakes Book Award, and Apples to Oregon, a Junior Library Guild Selection.
-She received the 2003 Washington State Book Award for Under the Quilt for the Night.
+Deborah Hopkinson is the author of numerous award-winning children's books, including Sweet Clara and the Freedom Quilt, winner of the International Literacy Association Award; Girl Wonder, winner of the Great Lakes Book Award; and Apples to Oregon, a Junior Library Guild Selection.
+She received the 2003 Washington State Book Award for Under the Quilt of Night.
 She lives in Oregon.
-Visit her on the Web at www.deborahhopkinson.com.
+Visit her online at DeborahHopkinson.com.

-Get our latest book recommendations, author news, and sweepstakes right to your inbox.
+Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.